CrumpledDog/Umbraco-AzureCDNToolkit/docs/Umbraco-Implementation.md

 Internally cache busting has been added, you can view this in the [dashboard](Umbraco-Dashboard.md).

+The toolkit also adds a UrlHelper `GetCropCdnUrl` method with a first parameter of type `ImageCropDataSet` for use with your own strongly typed models or mappers such as Ditto.
+See the [reference documentation](Reference.md) for more info

 ## 2. Static assets ##

 Where you would normally reference css, js or static images you can now use a UrlHelper method called `ResolveCdn`.